MicrosoftDocs/well-architected/well-architected/reliability/failure-mode-analysis.md

 Refer to the following [example table](#example) for a documentation starting point.

 During your initial FMA exercise, the documents you produce will be mostly theoretical planning.
+The FMA documents should be reviewed and updated regularly to ensure that they stay up-to-date with your workload.
 Chaos testing and real-world experiences will help you refine your analyses over time.

 ## Azure facilitation